Kaktushose/jda-commands/wiki/docs/misc/introspection.md

 To access the API, you can either use

 - <JDACommands#introspection()> and <Event#introspection()>
-- or <Introspection#access()> that will return the instance bound to the current scope
+- or <Introspection#accessScoped()> that will return the instance bound to the current scope

 ### Using Scoped Access
-When accessing trough <Introspection#access()>, you have to pay attention where you do so.
+When accessing trough <Introspection#accessScoped()>, you have to pay attention where you do so.
 An <Introspection> instance is set in most but not in all places, to know where you can use it take a look at the
 <IntrospectionAccess> annotation, which is present on all user implementable methods of JDA-Commands.